eclipse-osee/org.eclipse.osee/plugins/org.eclipse.osee.ats.core/src/org/eclipse/osee/ats/core/task/track/AtsTaskTrackingDesign.md

 ** Action Title MUST be unique
 ** Use appropriate Actionable Item artifact id for action creation
 * See TaskTrackingDataExampleCreate.json in org.eclipse.osee.ats.ide.integration.tests/OSEE-INF/taskTrack for an example of the json to send it.
-* The resulting XResultData object will contain errors if something when wrong
+* The resulting XResultData object will contain errors if something went wrong

 #### Using database configured tasks during REST call